SkripLang/Skrip/README.md

 ./gradlew clean build
 ./gradlew <flavor>Release
 ```
-Available flavors are github and spigot.
+Available flavors are github and spigo.
 Please do not abuse flavors by
 compiling your own test builds as releases.

 ## Contributing